 Add a detachable wristlet strap to any bag you already have.
 Do you have your hands full but want to prevent your clutch from falling?
-One simple solution: a DIY wristlet strap.
-I’m making this wristlet strap tutorial as simple addition to the Enya Wallet Pattern and the Ultimate Diaper Clutch pattern, but you can use it with any bag, clutch, or pouch pattern.
-Check it out!
+One simple solution: check out this wristlet strap tutorial.

 How To Make A Wristlet Strap